Researching the impacts of Covid-19 in The Hague

-In relation to the worldwide Covid-19 pandemic, ISS selected four projects particularly focusing on the impact of Covid-19 and the measures taken on the marginalized or (often) overlooked groups of people.
+In relation to the worldwide COVID-19 pandemic, ISS selected four projects particularly focusing on the impact of COVID-19 and the measures taken by marginalized or (often) overlooked groups of people.
 These four projects make use of ISS expertise in development and social justice to inform and impact the lives of people who live on our doorstep.

 The goal of the LEF fund is to:

 - facilitate long-term collaborations with organizations in The Hague;